liquidvisual/tomthumb-0816/src/_pages/team_members/briony-evans.md

 content_type: team_member
 ---

-Briony's passion is in understanding how people connect with brands both in the digital medium and through live interactions.
+Briony’s passion is in understanding how people connect with brands both in the digital medium and through live interactions.
 Her love for detail and project management translates to keeping the Tom Thumb team delivering amazing client service.

-The decade before joining Tom Thumb saw Briony worked within marketing and integrated agencies managing brands such as the Bacardi portfolio, Nestle Purina, Nudie and the Lion beer portfolio.
+The decade before joining Tom Thumb saw Briony work within marketing and integrated agencies managing brands such as the Bacardi portfolio, Nestle Purina, Nudie and the Lion beer portfolio.
 Her expertise is in marketing strategy and ‘below the line’ disciplines.
 Briony’s passion is for partnering with clients and helping to deliver their strategy.